dbosk/introtools/modules/terminal/terminal.md

 The terminal provides a *command-line interface*.
 This means that we can type commands which the computer will execute.
-It provides some very powerful constructions that allows us to do incredible things, for example:
+It provides some very powerful constructions that allows us to do powerful things, for example:
 ```
 n=10 cat hitch-hikers-guide.txt | \
   tr -cs A-Za-z '\n' | \